 The Holy See is the government of Vatican City, which is the global headquarters of the Catholic church and the smallest independent nation in the world.
 It is also the only independent nation to choose not to apply for membership of the United Nations.
 The logic behind this decision is said to be that the Pope prefers not to directly affect international policy.
 That said, other sources speculate that if Holy See were to apply, issues might arise regarding whether it was able to meet the U.N.'s definition of a country (particularly its ability to contribute to global security) and whether it was in fact a religious organization rather than a true state.

 Although it has applied for full United Nations membership multiple times, Palestine has been limited to permanent observer status because of its violent and ongoing territorial dispute with U.N. member Israel.
-Although a majority of United Nations members (138 of 193) have recognized Palestine as a sovereign state worthy of membership, several crucial members—including the United States, United Kingdom, and France, three permanent members of the Security Council—refuse to allow Palestine to become a member until its conflict with Israel is resolved peacefully.
+Although a majority of United Nations members (138 of 193, as well as fellow observer state Vatican City/Holy See) have recognized Palestine as a sovereign state worthy of membership, several crucial members—including the United States, United Kingdom, and France, three permanent members of the Security Council—refuse to allow Palestine to become a member until its conflict with Israel is resolved peacefully.

 Should Israel and Palestine peacefully come to an agreement, it is likely that the United Nations would vote to grant Palestine full membership status.
 However, as the conflict has already endured for more than 50 years and defied repeated attempts to achieve a peaceful resolution, the likelihood of such a solution materializing appears low.